oVirt/ovirt-site/source/documentation/data-warehouse/Allowing_Read_Only_Access_to_the_History_Database.html.md

 To allow access to the history database without allowing edits, you must create a read-only PostgreSQL user that can log in to and read from the `ovirt_engine_history` database.
 This procedure must be executed on the system on which the history database is installed.

+**Note:** In oVirt 4.2 we ship postgres 9.5 through the Software Collection.
+ In order to run psql you will need to run:

+    su - postgres
+    scl enable rh-postgresql95 -- psql engine

 **Allowing Read-Only Access to the History Database**

 1. Create the user to be granted read-only access to the history database: